 The Company is exposed to commodity price risk.
 This arises from the sale of nickel and cobalt that is priced on, or benchmarked to, open market exchanges.
 The products are sold by MCC Ramu Nico Limited as sales agent on behalf of the Company at prevailing market prices such as the London Metal Exchange (LME) and Metal Bulletin (MB).
 The products, predominantly nickel and cobalt, are provisionally priced, that is the selling price is determined preceding the month of shipment followed by an adjustment using the average price of the month of shipment after delivery to the customers.
-As at December 31, 2019, contracts for the physical delivery of commodities are carried in the statement of financial position at their realized prices.
+As at December 31, 2020, contracts for the physical delivery of commodities are carried in the statement of financial position at their realized prices.
 Derivative commodity contracts may be used to align realized prices to manage risk exposure although at the date there were no derivative commodity contracts being used.

 The Company is also exposed to price risk with respect to the share prices of its marketable securities.
-The value of the Company's investment in Minerva and Giga may be adversely affected by a decline in share prices of Minerva and Giga.
-As at December 31, 2019, the Company estimated that a 5% decrease or increase in the share prices of Minerva and Giga, all other variables remaining constant, would result in a corresponding decrease or increase in net loss before taxes of \$55,500.
+The value of the Company's investment in Minerva may be adversely affected by a decline in share price of Minerva.
+As at December 31, 2020, the Company estimated that a 5% decrease or increase in the share price of Minerva, all other variables remaining constant, would result in a corresponding decrease or increase in net loss before taxes of approximately \$7,000.